 Sales funnel reporting is the vision your Marketo salesperson gave you during the sales process.
 The tricky thing is building a system that gets you to that vision.
 In this post I help you understand the “button” to turn on amazing sales funnel reporting.

-Much of today’s post is from my presentation with Jeff Coveney of RevEngine Marketing at the Marketo Summit 2015.
-While it is heavily focused on how to run a lead lifecycle in Marketo, the lessons can apply to any platform.
+While this post is heavily focused on how to run a lead lifecycle in Marketo, the lessons can apply to any marketing automation platform.

 Alignment with Sales and Executives